vasilakisfil/Introspected-REST/README.md

 But that reminds us the concept of (runtime) MicroTypes, right?
 Even the negotiation looks very similar.
-To that extend, creating a [wrapper MicroType shim](#922-microtype-shims) around this Media Type, that other API designers can also use, should be efortless.
+To that extend, creating a [wrapper MicroType shim](#922-microtype-shims) around this Media Type, that other API designers can also use, should be effortless.

 To take one step further, given that such error information is crucial for the user to understand why her action is not advancing, we feel that the client should be able to **negotiate** the errors MicroType, that is, the information and structure of the